-- a) Action: Support ~~Promote~~ established economic drivers, such as healthcare, higher education, arts & culture, outdoor recreation, marine industry, agriculture, technology, BIW, and local businesses - b) Action: The Town Council, acting through its ~~Town Manager and staff~~, ~~will~~ should ~~FF~~ facilitate ongoing staff coordination and communication with other entities (eg, Village Improvement Association~~A~~, Brunswick Downtown Association~~BDA~~, Bath Brunswick Regional Chamber, Midcoast Economic Development District) in the Greater Portland and Midcoast Region on issues of economic development - c) Action: The Town Council, acting through its ~~Town Manager and staff~~, ~~will~~ should work collaboratively with the State, Navy, and MRRA to ensure an effective management plan exists for Brunswick Landing's economic development future with required annual reporting to citizens - d) Action: Work collaboratively with MRRA and Brunswick Landing tenants and other stakeholders including the University of Maine Augusta and Southern Maine Community College, to further grow the education and technology sectors. - e) Action: The Town Council, acting through its ~~town manager and staff~~, ~~will~~ should ~~w~~ork collaboratively with Bowdoin College on issues of campus life, housing, construction, and other issues that impact the community. - f) Action: Develop partnerships with local business organizations to support local businesses and attract new ones.
+- a) Action: Promote established economic drivers, such as healthcare, higher education, arts & culture, outdoor recreation, marine industry, agriculture, technology, BIW, and local businesses - b) Action: The Town Council, acting through its Town Manager and staff should Facilitate ongoing staff coordination and communication with other entities (eg. VIA, BDA, Chamber, Midcoast Economic Development District) in the Greater Portland and Midcoast Region on issues of economic development. - c) Action: The Town Council, acting through its Town Manager and staff, should work collaboratively with the State, Navy, and MRRA to ensure an effective management plan exists for Brunswick Landing's economic development future with required annual reporting to citizens - d) Action: Work collaboratively with MRRA and Brunswick Landing tenants including the University of Maine Augusta and Southern Maine Community College, to further grow the education and technology sectors. - e) Action: The Town Council, acting through its town manager and staff, should work collaboratively with Bowdoin College on issues of campus life, housing, construction, and other issues that impact the community. - f) Action: Develop partnerships with local business organizations to support local businesses and attract new ones

-g) Action: Through the annual CIP process, make financial commitments, as necessary, to support desired economic development, including needed public improvements in the designated growth area.

-h) Action: Support the economic viability of local farming by creating a year round location for a 7-day brick-mortar farmer's market.

-i) Action: Support continued operation of the Visitor Center
+- g) Action: Through the annual CIP process, make financial commitments, as necessary, to support desired economic development, including needed public improvements in the designated growth area. - h) Action: Support the economic viability of local farming by creating a 7-day brick + mortar farmer's market. - i) Action: Support continued operation of the Visitor Center